European stocks rebound as tech shares turn higher

 PARIS, March 30 European stocks rose on Monday, bouncing back from last week's losses with tech shares rallying after merger talks in the industry spurred rallies in the sector.

-Shares in European technology stock Infineon rose 4.2 percent, while its peers STMicroelectronics and ASML rose 3.6 percent and 2.9 percent respectively.
+Shares in European technology stocks such as Infineon , STMicroelectronics and ASML were all up 2-3 percent on Monday.

 U.S. tech stocks had climbed on Friday after news of Intel's talks to buy fellow chipmaker Altera in a deal likely to top $10 billion.

-Signs of merger and acquisition activity also pushed up the shares of Yoox by 10 percent, after Yoox and Richemont's Net-a-Porter confirmed they were in talks to form an online fashion industry leader.
+Signs of merger and acquisition (M&A) activity also pushed up the shares of Yoox by 9.4 percent, after Yoox and Richemont's Net-a-Porter confirmed merger talks to create an industry leader in the fast-growing online fashion market.

 Corporate deals, along with new economic stimulus measures from the European Central Bank which have helped to weaken the euro on currency markets, have driven European stock markets to new highs this year.